0102io/docs/docs/fwdocs/controllerfw.md

 This project uses esp32-arduino, with re-compiled libraries made with the [esp32-arduino-lib-builder project](https://github.com/espressif/esp32-arduino-lib-builder), and it is structured for compilation with PlatformIO (and we use the VS Code extension).
 You can follow their guides for getting set up.

+Next you'll need to move the custom board json files into your platformio folder.
+From the repository's root directory, copy the files from `./boards` into your platformio boards directory (for example, on a Mac this would likely be in `/Users/[your username]/.platformio/platforms/espressif32/boards`).

 Once you have those set up, you should be able to hit upload and let PlatformIO handle the rest.

 # Building New esp32-arduino Libraries